mlswg/mls-protocol/draft-ietf-mls-protocol.md

   subsets of the group.
 Each epoch has a distinct ratchet tree.

 Each member of the group maintains a view of these two facets of the group's state.
-MLS messages are used to intialize these views and keep them in sync as the group transitions between epochs.
+MLS messages are used to initialize these views and keep them in sync as the group transitions between epochs.

 Each new epoch is initiated with a Commit message.
 The Commit instructs